Hash-It-Out/EVoting/README.md

 ------------------------------------------

->In application is a decentralized e-voting system which is implenented using blockchain technology.In this system the voter can vote in a decenralized network and stay anonymous at the same time.Votes are counted on real time basis so there is no chance of any vote getting missed.
-These fucntions are implemented using smart contracts written in solidity.We have used ethereum blockchain network to implement this.
+>Decentralized e-voting system is implemented using blockchain technology.
+In this system, the voter can vote in a decentralized network and stay anonymous at the same time.
+Votes are counted on a real time basis so there is no chance of any votes getting missed.
+These functions are implemented using smart contracts written in solidity.
+We have used the ethereum blockchain network to implement this.